LITUATUI/pushevs.com/content/posts/max/2023-03-08-evs-market-share-continues-to-grow-in-norway.md

 ---
-title: "EVs market share continues to grow in Norway"
+title: "February 2023 - EVs market share continues to grow in Norway"
 slug: "evs-market-share-continues-to-grow-in-norway"
 authors: "maximilianholland"
 date: "2023-03-08"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "Norway"
 images:
-  - "/images/Tesla-Model-Y.avif"
+  - "/ev-sales-images/Norway-flag.avif"
 ---

 February saw Norway’s plugin electric vehicle share continue to grow to 90.1%, from 86.1% year on year.
 All the growth came from full electrics, whilst plugin hybrids lost share.
 Overall auto volume was 7,439 units, down some 9% YoY.
 The bestselling vehicle was the Tesla Model Y.